-Use the Encryptors.standard factory method to construct a "standard" BytesEncryptor:
+Use the Encryptors.stronger factory method to construct a BytesEncryptor:

 '''

-Encryptors.standard("password", "salt");
+Encryptors.stronger("password", "salt");

 '''

-The "standard" encryption method is 256-bit AES using PKCS #5's PBKDF2 (Password-Based Key Derivation Function #2).
+The "stronger" encryption method creates an encryptor using 256 bit AES encryption with Galois Counter Mode (GCM).
+It derives the secret key using PKCS #5's PBKDF2 (Password-Based Key Derivation Function #2).
 This method requires Java 6.
 The password used to generate the SecretKey should be kept in a secure place and not be shared.
 The salt is used to prevent dictionary attacks against the key in the event your encrypted data is compromised.
 A 16-byte random initialization vector is also applied so each encrypted message is unique.